 Photo credit: Wikimedia Commons

 Sinclair Island, like Cypress Island, is administered by Skagit County.
-Located a 30-minute speedboat ride north of Anacortes, the private island has approximately 40 homes and a grassy airstrip.
-However, visitors can access the public county dock, a few dirt county roads, and the small village of Urban on the southwest end.
+Located a 30-minute speedboat ride north of Anacortes, the private island has approximately 40 homes among the 70 property owners and a grassy airstrip.
+However, once access is restored on public land, there are a few dirt county roads to walk and the small village of Urban on the southwest end to visit.
 If you own a boat, fishing is reported to be excellent on Sinclair’s northern side.

 Photo credit: Wikimedia Commons